"Dumbledore ...ran onto the field as you fell, waved his wand, and you sort of slowed down before you hit the ground."

 References from the canon

-Used during the Quidditch World Cup 2014 by the referee in USA v Jamaica to stop Kquewanda Bailey from hitting the ground (Pm).
+This incantation was used during the Quidditch World Cup 2014 by the referee during the USA vs Jamaica match to stop Kquewanda Bailey from hitting the ground (QWC).

 Old French arester "to stay, stop" + Latin momentum = "movement"